AaronWatters/hello_jupyter_server_proxy/README.md

 </a>
 I hope this example will be useful to help people like me set up more realistic instances of proxy servers.

+Jupyter server proxies allow Jupyter servers to host other sorts of web servers.
+This is useful because it allows other web technologies to be deployed using the same tools that deploy Jupyter (and deploy containers, set up proxies, establish HTTPS support, and all that other stuff).

 Below is an outline of the different files in the repository and their purpose.